-Reducing symptoms of heartburn entail the use of antiacid medication.
+Reducing symptoms of heartburn entails the use of antiacid medication.
 Your medical practitioner might prescribe other medications that will help in lowering the amount of hydrochloric acid produced by your stomach.

 Some other tips include eating at least 2 – 3 hours after a meal.
 The purpose of this is to ensure that by the time you retire to bed, food will have been pushed down the stomach towards your small intestines.

-I hope this article is of great help, don’t forget to golive it a thumbs up and sharing it.
+I hope this article is of great help, don’t forget to give it a thumbs up and sharing it.